ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 (somewhat pregnant pause)

-Ok, has anyone here ever played Dark Souls?
+Okay, has anyone here ever played Dark Souls?

 Dark Souls is a video game that is notorious for being *hard*.
 The gameplay loop involves running from the start point to the boss, at which point you will likely take a beating, fail, and having to start all over.
 And you will fail.
 A lot.
 Perhaps for hours, although hopefully fewer than 10,000 :D.

 But here's the thing about Dark Souls.
-The boss has to beat you *every* time.
-But you only have to beat the boss *once*.
-Eventually, you'll learn the boss's patterns and timings.
-And you'll emerge triumphantly, able to progress to the next level.
+The first time you enter that arena, you're probably gonna get squashed flat in a handful of seconds.
+But in time, you'll begin to learn the patterns and timings.
+You'll find that you're able to hang in there just a bit longer.
+And with some effort, it will being to feel less and less like a beat-down, and more like a dance.
+The motions will ingrain themselves into your muscle memory, and eventually, you'll emerge triumphantly, able to progress to the next level.

 Obviously, this idea can be applied to any skill.
+You can apply it to programming.
+You can apply it to public speaking, kinda like I'm doing right now.

+And here's the thing.
+If you're going to fail, you might as well do it in a safe environment where you are able to learn from your mistakes.
+It's part of the reason why community events like HackSLU are so important.
+It provides you with a safe environment where you can take risks, you can experiment, and you can fail, knowing that there is a safety net there to catch you.

+So don't be afraid to fail.
+Embrace it.
+Learn from it.
+And when you do fail, don't let it get you down.
+Use it as an opportunity to grow and improve.
+It's important to remember that failure is not the end of the world.
+It's just a step on the road to mastery.

 ## Learning from Criticism